Pets and Home Insurance: What to Know

 Our data suggest there's not much of a difference in home insurance rates for owners of dogs considered "aggressive."
 The difference in premium is about 1 percent, on average.

-What is the cheapest insurance company for homeowners with restricted or aggressive dog breeds?
+What is the cheapest option for insurance if you have restricted or aggressive dog breed?

 We surveyed major insurance companies to find the cheapest companies for homeowners insurance customers with dogs classified as "aggressive" breeds.